Overview

 adviser, acting as principal for its own account or the account of an affiliated broker-dealer,

-defined as a transaction where a person acts as an investment adviser in relation to a
+as a transaction where a person acts as an investment adviser in relation to a transaction in

-transaction in which the investment adviser, or any person controlled by or under common
+which the investment adviser, or any person controlled by or under common control with

-control with the investment adviser, acts as broker for both the advisory client and for
+the investment adviser, acts as broker for both the advisory client and for another person on

 Item 12 – Brokerage/Trading Practices